KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/Interface/README.md

 ![MeshStructure](interface_on_beam.svg)

 All nodes on the vertical sides and the bottom are fixed in both the horizontal and the vertical directions.
 In the middle of the domain the vertical beam is placed.
-It is shown in red color.
-The beam bottom has a fixed support and a horizontal constant load with a magnitude of $q=10.0 \  \mathrm{[N/m]}$ is applied to the beam top.
+It is shown in red color and letters B and T are placed near it bottom and top, respectively.
+The beam bottom has a fixed support and a constant load in the positive x-direction with a magnitude of $q=10.0 \  \mathrm{[N/m]}$ is applied to the beam top.

 The soil is described with GeoLinearElasticPlaneStrain2DLaw: